Makinie Fortino, LMFT – President, Founder & Treasurer

 Ukandu Soverall, Secretary

-Ukandu Soverall joins the DMHS team with a wealth of experience in education and mental health.
+Ukandu Soverall (he/him/his) joins the DMHS team with a wealth of experience in education and mental health.
+Ukandu is in the U.S. Navy.
 He is a graduate of Saint Vincent College earning his Masters of Science in Education Counseling in 2015 and Bachelors of Psychology in 2012.
 At Saint Vincent College, he was employed as an Assistant to Multicultural Student life for two years before being named the Interim Assistant Director of Multicultural Student Life for the 2016-2017 academic school year.

 To compliment his school experience he worked for three years in Mental Health as a crisis tech in the Emergency Room and as staff on an inpatient adolescent mental health unit.
 For two years he was a member of the Restorative Justice Practices team for Miami Dade County School district with helping to implement Restorative Practices across the district.